November 13 & 14, 20 & 21, 27 & 28

 It is that time!
-We are holding our fifth annual Blow-Your-Own Ornament events here at Stanton Studios.
+We are holding our sixth annual Blow-Your-Own Ornament events here at Stanton Studios.
 We are excited to have the public back out for this holiday tradition.

 We have over 50 different colored frits (glass) to choose from, and several different designs that can be used for each ornament!
 Up to three colors can be used per ornament, and our master glassblower will create ornament based on the colors and design of your choice.

 The events will also include a coffee and hot chocolate area for the cold weather, Christmas decorations, candy, and music!
 Grab your family and friends and start your own Christmas tradition.
-Ornaments take about 10 minutes to make, and the event is by appointment only.
+Ornaments are $40 each and take about 10 minutes to make, and the event is by appointment only.

 All ages can participate in the events, and the actual “blowing” of the ornament is fairly simple.
 Blowing the molten glass into an orb for an ornament is similar to blowing up a balloon.
 While Jordan will handle the shaping of the ornament and the addition of the colors, the participant will blow it into shape.
 The ornaments are about three inches in diameter, but can vary slightly since each one is homemade.